Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Related Work

+The idea here is to modify the data to reduce bias since data imbalance can lead to biased models.
+Methods that alter the training data can censor sensitive information, blind the model to protected factors, augment the data, or re-balance the data by re-sampling or re-weighting.
+Data augmentation methods use generative models or style transfer/image translation.
+Some examples of generative models are based on generative adversarial networks (GANs)~\cite{karras2019style,grover2019bias,paul2020tara}, variational autoencoders~\cite{hwang2020fairfacegan,sattigeri2018fairness}, or latent space optimization~\cite{paul2020tara}.
+An example of image translation is~\cite{quadrianto2019discovering}.
+However, these methods may have limitations in preserving the diversity of styles within subpopulations, which may be important for image/video applications.
+These methods are also related to domain adaptation and distributional shift scenarios.

-Generation of data using all of the above generative approaches has limitations as it may be hard to control the exact image markers that correspond to a specific protected factor without changing other markers (a problem known as {\em entanglement}).
-Also generation of images for canonical domains (faces, retinas, chest X-rays) tends to be relatively easily accomplished at present\cite{Karras2020stylegan2}, but it may be more complicated for other domains.
-Generative methods may also yield artifacts in synthetic images, which could lead to a decrease in performance and in overall utility when debiasing without necessarily achieving significant gains in fairness.
-Aligned with these observations, it is suggested in~\cite{paul2020tara} that for this reason model-altering fairness methods may outperform data-altering methods via generative models.
-These limitations motivate our approach, which falls in the category of interventions to the model itself, described next.
+Generating data with these methods has drawbacks as it may be hard to isolate and manipulate the protected factors without affecting other features (a problem called {\em entanglement}).
+Generative methods may also introduce artifacts in synthetic images, which could lower the performance and utility of the debiased models without significantly improving fairness.
+Based on these observations,~\cite{paul2020tara} suggests that model interventions may be better than data interventions using generative models.
+These limitations motivate our approach, which belongs to the category of model interventions, discussed next.